What kind of church are you?

 Who's your pastor?

 We don't have a senior or lead pastor as many churches do.
 We believe the Bible shows a model of each church being shepherded by a team of co-equal elders.
 We currently have three men who share the pastoral leadership of our church.
 For more information on our leadership team, please click here.
-To read more about why we're committed to this type of church leadership and how it works, you might want to check out some of Curt Parton's articles, beginning with: Why we don't have a senior pastor.
+To read more about why we're committed to this type of church leadership and how it works, you could begin with this article: Why we don't have a senior pastor.

 Can I learn more about how to live as a follower of Christ?